 Amarone Satinato Montresor

-The satin-finished bottle, emblem of Cantine Giacomo Montresor, was patented at the beginning of the 1900s to protect the wine from the ocean's sun during the first exports to North America.
+The satin-finished bottle, emblem of Cantine Giacomo Montresor, was patented at the beginning of 20th century to protect the wine from the ocean's sun during the first exports to North America.

 Today Montresor's Amarone Satinato Montresor is an icon of Valpolicella present in more than 50 countries all over the world.
 It was 1921 when Giacomo Montresor patented this satin- finished bottle, since then our Amarone is unique, original and iconic.
 Its timeless elegance is the same of those who love it, choose it and enjoy it